 7. Finally, DO NOT believe that ANY insurance company is going to operate with YOUR best interests at heart.
 Contact an attorney as soon as possible after your accident to avoid compromising your valuable rights.
 Insurance companies act quickly after a car accident to try to get you to settle your case for a small sum at the outset, usually before the full extent of your injuries is even known.
 You must cooperate with your own insurance company in their investigation, but if they ask for a recorded statement, you should contact an attorney first to have your attorney present for the statement.
 If the other driver’s insurance company asks you for a recorded statement, or asks to meet, contact an attorney to discuss your car accident claim immediately.

-For a free consultation relative to your car accident case, contact Erin Rudert at email@example.com or 412-626-5590.
+For a free consultation relative to your car accident case, chat with an attorney: (412) 626-5626 or email@example.com.